 Hand Heart Pocket’s support of Camp Quality is in recognition of its efforts to give children impacted by cancer every opportunity to thrive.

-139 Club in Brisbane’s Fortitude Valley is Queensland’s largest drop in and support centre for the homeless.
+3rd Space in Brisbane's Fortitude Valley is Queensland’s largest drop in and support centre for the homeless.
 Established in 1975, the organisation provides a range of essential services including meals, showers, laundry facilities, day beds and medical assistance for hundreds of people sleeping rough in the city.

 Not only is the organisation on Hand Heart Pocket’s doorstep, but support of those at the coal face is important to Hand Heart Pocket, especially other charities who alleviate suffering and misfortune to empower people to lead better lives.